 More business talk circles around the table as we eat and drink.
 For dessert we have fresh pineapple and paw paw (papaya).
 Coffee and tea round off the meal.

-And so comes to an end my lunch with the African chief in jeans.
+And so comes to an end my lunch with the African chief in jeans and sneakers.

 * * *